 Therapies using medication

-The types of systemic therapies used for ovarian, fallopian tube, and peritoneal cancer include:
+The types of medications used for ovarian, fallopian tube, and peritoneal cancer include:

 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 It is also important to let your doctor know if you are taking any other prescriptions or over-the-counter medications or supplements.
 Herbs, supplements, and other drugs can interact with cancer medications, causing unwanted side effects or reduced effectiveness.
 Learn more about your prescriptions by using searchable drug databases.

 If the chemotherapy stops or slows the cancer, then maintenance therapy with targeted treatments may be used for certain patients (see "Targeted therapy," below).

-Neoadjuvant chemotherapy is a medical term to describe chemotherapy that is given before surgery.
+Neoadjuvant chemotherapy is a medical term used to describe chemotherapy that is given before surgery.
 It is done to reduce the size of a tumor before surgery.
 It is usually started after a biopsy, so the doctors can determine where the tumor began.
 Neoadjuvant chemotherapy is usually given for 3 to 4 cycles before considering surgery, called interval surgery.
-This treatment usually consists of carboplatin (available as a generic drug) given intravenously with paclitaxel (Taxol) or docetaxel (Taxotere).
-The typical treatment cycle is to give these drugs every 3 weeks.
+This treatment usually consists of carboplatin (available as a generic drug) given intravenously with paclitaxel (Taxol) or other drugs.
+The typical treatment cycle is to be given these drugs every 3 weeks.
 Talk with your doctor about which scheduling option is best for your treatment plan.

-In August 2016, the American Society of Clinical Oncology (ASCO) and the Society of Gynecologic Oncology (SGO) released a joint clinical practice guideline on the use of neoadjuvant chemotherapy to treat women with newly diagnosed, advanced ovarian/fallopian tube cancer.
+In 2016, the American Society of Clinical Oncology (ASCO) and the Society of Gynecologic Oncology (SGO) released a joint clinical practice guideline on the use of neoadjuvant chemotherapy to treat newly diagnosed, advanced ovarian/fallopian tube cancer.
 Listen to a podcast about what this treatment guideline means for patients.

 Adjuvant chemotherapy is a medical term to describe chemotherapy that is given after surgery to destroy any remaining cancer.
-For these types of cancer, the specific drugs typically are carboplatin given with paclitaxel or docetaxel intravenously (IV).
-Most of these drugs are given every 3 weeks.
+For these types of cancer, the specific drugs typically are carboplatin given with paclitaxel or other drugs intravenously (IV).
+Most of these drugs are given once every 3 weeks.

-Adjuvant chemotherapy can also be infused directly into the abdomen.
+Adjuvant chemotherapy can also be infused directly into the abdomen through a second port.
 This is called intraperitoneal or “IP” chemotherapy.
-This approach may be considered for women with stage III disease after a debulking surgery that removes all visible disease.
+This approach may be considered for people with stage III cancer after a debulking surgery that removes all visible disease.
 However, the effectiveness of IP chemotherapy is not clear.
 While some research studies have shown that IP treatment may offer more benefit than IV treatment in some patients, more recent research has shown no difference between IV and IP chemotherapy, especially when bevacizumab (Avastin) is added to the treatment.

 Side effects of chemotherapy

 For ovarian, fallopian tube, and peritoneal cancer, the side effects of chemotherapy depend on the individual and the dose used.
-Side effects can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
+Side effects can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, peripheral neuropathy, and diarrhea.
 These side effects usually go away after treatment is finished, though some may persist after the completion of treatment, including peripheral neuropathy.

-Possible side effects of chemotherapy include difficulty with concentration and memory.
+Another possible side effect of chemotherapy is having difficulty with concentration and memory.
 For example, the patient may have issues with attention span or memory, sometimes called “chemobrain.”
-Other possible side effects include losing the ability to become pregnant, called infertility, and causing early menopause.
+Other possible side effects include losing the ability to become pregnant, called infertility, and early menopause.
 Rarely, certain drugs may cause some hearing loss or kidney damage.
 Patients may be given extra fluid intravenously to protect their kidneys.
 Before treatment begins, patients should talk with their health care team about possible short-term and long-term side effects of the specific drugs they will receive.
 It is important to note that many side effects can be reduced by adjusting the dose and/or schedule.
 Be sure to discuss any side effects you are experiencing with your doctor.